 Origami is a gentle art form, so they'll not only learn to make something beautiful, but they'll also learn patience and dedication along the way.
 Every parent's dream, right?
 Lucky for you, adults can enjoy origami, too — so it’s a great activity for the whole family.

 Keep reading for origami tips so you and your kids can master this delicate art form.
+Plus, discover hundreds of other art activities for kids.

 The beginner's guide to origami